intellectivelab/docs.intellectivelab.com/_docs/tutorials/how-to-add-page-to-doc-portal/how-to-create-page.md

 ### Text

-Use `# Heading Level 1` with all capital letters to write titles of chapters.
+Use `# Heading Level 1` with first capital letters in each word to write titles of chapters.
 The first heading on page should be `# Heading`, otherwise automatic ToC might work incorrectly.

 Use `## Heading level 2`, `### Heading level 3` and `#### Heading level 4` with only first capital letter to write subchapters.